Keto Diet Meal Plan for Diabetics

 Keto Diet Meal Plan for Diabetics – Content and Main Ingredients

-There are some high-fat foods that can be consumed without restrictions: meat, lard, yolk, fish, unrefined vegetable oils, avocados, nuts and seeds, and whole fat dairy products, which include sour cream, greek yoghurt, butter, cream, cheese.
+Some high-fat foods can be consumed without restrictions: meat, lard, yolk, fish, unrefined vegetable oils, avocados, nuts and seeds, and whole fat dairy products, which include sour cream, greek yogurt, butter, cream, cheese.

 All these promising results can be achieved if you follow a balanced meal plan

 Please make sure to receive a consultation from your physician before making significant changes to your diet.

 Keto diet meal plan for diabetics